-Where does UCLA's stunning come-from-behind win over Texas A&M on Saturday rank?
+Where does UCLA's stunning come-from-behind win over Washington State on Saturday rank?

 All comebacks of more than two touchdowns are a testament to a team's perseverance, but in determining the best rally, one must consider the point deficit, the amount of time they had, and the opponent in question.
 With those parameters in mind, here are the five greatest comebacks in college football history.